WebOfTrust/WOT-terms/docs/how-we-did/install.md

 Status: final
 ---

-[Github README](https://github.com/weboftrust/WOT-terms/README.md) describes the download, install, configuration and launch of this project.
+What is this: [Github README](https://github.com/weboftrust/WOT-terms/README.md) describes the download, install, configuration and launch of this project.

+For who: site maintainer

+Result: | @kordwarshuis TBW |

 ## Run Scrapers